Reforming Research Assessment

 Panelists:

-- Prof. Elisa Reis, member of the Brazilian Academy of Sciences, and IPSP
+- Prof. Elisa Reis, Member Brazilian Academy of Sciences, and IPSP

 - Prof. Bente Merete Stallknecht, Dean, University of Copenhagen